Sequim Rare Plants, Sequim, WA 98382

 • Leaf type: round, slightly lobed leaves with a covering of thin hairs

-• Ways to use it such as in a pot or otherwise: easily grows in a pot either alone or with other summer-flowering plants; and survives neglect better than most plants grown in a container
+• Ways to use it: easily grows in a pot either alone or with other summer-flowering plants; and survives neglect better than most plants grown in a container

 • Special characteristics: it is a wonder this plant is so little known because it is so long blooming and easy to grow